PyBioProx/PyBioProx.github.io/index.md

 We have provided two images from the [Colocalisation Benchmark Source (CBS)](https://www.colocalization-benchmark.com/), located within the
 PyBioProx master download folder under the subfolder name 'Test Images'.
-CBS provides images with known (ground-truth) levels of colcalistion, we have included two images from CBS dataset 2 with ground-truth colocalisation values of 0 and 90 %.
+CBS provides images with known (ground-truth) levels of colcalistion, we have included two images from CBS dataset 2 with ground-truth colocalisation values of 0 (CBS001RBM__0_percent_colocalisation_.tif) and 90 % (CBS0010RBM__90_percent_colocalisation_.tif).
 Below is a follow-along tutorial using these images.

 **1**: Open up the PyBioProx GUI by navigating to the PyBioProx folder and launching the GUI (as described[here](#installing-the-gui)).

-**2**: Select the input folder containing the CBS .tif images
+**2**: Select the 'Test Images' folder as the input folder

 **3**: Select an output folder where you want the results to be saved.